vimukthijayasanka/lume-web-server/README.md

 # Lume Web Server 🚀

 ## 🌟 Overview
-The **DEP Web Server** is a simple HTTP server implemented in Java using sockets.
+The **Lume Web Server** is a simple HTTP server implemented in Java using sockets.
 It demonstrates the fundamental concepts of **client-server architecture**, particularly how to handle **HTTP requests** and serve static files.

 ## 🔥 Features
 ✅ Accepts incoming HTTP connections on **port 80**.